 The Oakland Annual Fund provides tuition assistance to families who may not be able to fully afford an Oakland education.
-After at least one successful term at Oakland, families may apply for assistance.
+Families may apply for assistance upon acceptance.
 Approximately 15% of year-round Oakland students benefit from this important fund.
 While the bulk of annual funds support tuition assistance, a small percentage also augments the general fund which, in turn, provides for a variety of student, program, and staffing needs.

 Annual Fund gifts are raised from alumni, parents, grandparents, former parents, friends, foundations and corporations.